Please find below the confirmed programme for the 2021 Alwyn Music Festival.

-The 2019 festival is now completed, but you can see details of our recent events below.
-2020 concerts will appear as soon as they are finalised.
-You can sign up to receive news and updates via the sign-up form on the home page, or if you want to receive a brochure in the post, send us your address via the contact form.
+To keep updated on all our news and announcements between now and the October Festival, you can sign up to our email list via the sign-up form on the home page – or if you want to receive newsletters and a brochure in the post, please contact us with your address via the contact form.

-Southwold’s 'small but perfectly formed' Electric Picture Palace is the perfect setting for this film, from a bygone, if timeless, period in British cinema history.
-Starring Ann Todd, Ivan Desney, Norman Wooland, directed by David Lean, and with music by William Alwyn.
+Southwold’s 'small but perfectly formed' Electric Picture Palace is the perfect setting for the 1946 film 'I See a Dark Stranger'.
+Directed by Frank Launder, starring Deborah Kerr, Raymond Huntley and Trevor Howard, and with music by William Alwyn.